 To master anything requires practice.
 Whether you want to excel at a sport, become a better manager, or perfect an art form, there’s almost always a learning curve.
 The same is true for adopting a hybrid work model.
 A hybrid workplace is part of a flexible model of work that has many benefits—improved employee productivity, real estate cost savings, and workplace satisfaction to name a few.

-But if you’re not careful, like any major organizational change, adopting hybrid work can lead to a decline in workplace experience, retention, and productivity.
+But if you’re not careful, like any major organizational change, adopting hybrid work can lead to a decline in employee experience, retention, and productivity.
 To reap the benefits of this flexible model of work, you need to make the workplace a space employees want to spend their time.

-1 – Gather employee feedback on a regular basis
+- Gather employee feedback on a regular basis

-2 – Communicate with your people
+1 – Communicate with your people

 - Who your audience is

 - What your message to them will be

 - What channels you’ll use to communicate

 - How often you’ll communicate